-We will use the tool to split a corner from the Bontebok National Park.
+We will use the tool to split a corner from a polygon.

-• Select the Split Features tool and click on a vertex to begin drawing a line.
-Click the vertex on the opposite side of the corner you wish to split and right-click to complete the line:

-- At this point, it may seem as if nothing has happened.
-But remember that your symbology for the landuse layer does not have any border, so the new division line will not be shown. - Use the Select Single Feature tool to select the corner you just split; the new feature will now be highlighted:
+- 1. First, select the landuse layer and re-enable snapping for it. - 2.
+Select the Split Features tool and click on a vertex to begin drawing a line. - 3.
+Draw the bounding line. - 4.
+Click a vertex on the "opposite" side of the polygon you wish to split and right-click to complete the line: - 5.
+At this point, it may seem as if nothing has happened.
+But remember that the landuse layer is rendered without border lines, so the new division line will not be shown. - 6.
+Use the Select Features by area or single click tool to select the part you just split out; the new feature will now be highlighted: